tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 #### Step 5: Calculate the Similarity Score

-Now that we’ve found the matching k-mers, the algorithm calculates the similarity score:
+Now that we've found the matching k-mers, the algorithm calculates the similarity score:

 * Total Query k-mers: `4`